-I love the title too, it is so punchy and clear what it is about.
+I love the title too; it is so punchy and makes it clear what the book is about.
 I read my paperback copy with pride in public places.

 Why I think clients will find it helpful?

-Being able to read first hand accounts from well know trans and non-binary people about sex, intimacy and pleasure can be so affirming especially when clients don’t have have any trans friends they would be able to talk to openly about this sort of thing.
+Being able to read first-hand accounts from well-known trans and non-binary people about sex, intimacy and pleasure can be so affirming especially when clients don’t have any trans friends they would be able to talk to openly about this sort of thing.